nuac-admin/nuac-release-four/_waters/bridge.md

         hdr:
         img:
         sentences:
-          - txt: NUAC has an association with Bridge Inn Fishery which grants our members access to Main Lake, Match Lake and their stretch of the River Wensum.
+          - txt: NUAC has an association with Bridge Inn Fishery which grants our members access to Main Lake, Match Lake and a stretch of the River Wensum.
 Please ensure that you familiarise yourself with the Rules before visiting. **Access must be booked in advance as per [booking instructions](#water-booking) stated below**.
           - txt: Entry to the fishery is via a locked gate, you will be given the gate code when you book (please do not share, this code is regularly updated).
           - txt: For further information about this fishery please refer The Bridge Inn Fishery [website](https://www.gocatch.fish/profile/7f783d37-5f64-40cf-bb6d-4578cd8923a2).
       - col-pos: